Real-Time Human Reconstruction and Animation using Feed-Forward Gaussian Splatting: Method

 where $[\cdot]$ denotes concatenation~\cite{vit}.
 These tokens are processed by a transformer encoder to learn a 3D-aware global representation.
 While the original LVSM targets novel view synthesis via a pixel-decoder, we leverage its powerful encoder to extract robust 3D features from sparse inputs.

-\textbf{SMPL-X and Linear Blend Skinning (LBS)} To introduce structural human priors, we utilize the SMPL-X parametric model.
-A human body is defined by shape parameters $\beta$ and pose parameters $\theta$, yielding a mesh $M(\beta, \theta)$ with $N_v = 10,475$ vertices $\mathbf{V} \in \mathbb{R}^{N_v \times 3}$ and a pre-defined topological structure.
+\textbf{SMPL-X and Linear Blend Skinning (LBS).} To introduce structural priors, we utilize the SMPL-X parametric model.
+A human body is defined by shape $\beta$ and pose $\theta$ parameters, yielding a mesh of $N_{v} = 10,475$ vertices.
 Animation is achieved via Linear Blend Skinning (LBS)~\cite{lbs}.
-Given a canonical vertex $\mathbf{v}_{cano}$ in the T-pose, its position in a target pose $\theta$ is computed as:
+The posed position of a canonical T-pose vertex $v_{cano}$ is computed as:

 where $w_j$ are the skinning weights associated with joint $j$, and $\mathbf{G}_j(\theta)$ is the world transformation matrix of joint $j$.
 This differentiable transformation allows us to explicitly bind generated 3D primitives to the parametric surface.